Coming to Eliot for the first time

 Babies, up to age 3, are welcome to spend their morning in the nursery, which is on the first floor, straight down the hall when you enter the building.
 Our nursery staff are trained in childcare and basic first aid.

-Children age 4 through sixth grade are welcome to join a Sunday school class during the service.
+Children in preschool through fifth grade are welcome to join a Sunday school class during the service.
 After the children's time, teachers and children go out together to the classrooms.
 You may come with your children and stay as long as needed to make sure they feel safe and happy in the class.

 Finding your comfort zone